-Move the control handle fully right to the SPARK position, and hold there for approximately 10 seconds.
+Move the control handle fully right to the SPARK position, and hold there for approximately ten seconds.
 Now release the control handle and the pilot should stay alight.
 When the pilot light has established, move the control handle left to the LOW flame setting.
-If the pilot is extinguished during use, wait 3 minutes before repeating the ignition procedure.
+If the pilot is extinguished during use, wait three minutes before repeating the ignition procedure.
 To achieve the HIGH setting, move the control handle left to the HIGH flame setting.
+The fire can also be set to operate anywhere between HIGH and LOW by moving the control handle to an intermediate position.